AutomatingSoftwareTesting/BlackJackProject/README.md

 See the file called LICENSE.

 ### About the developer
-To see additional information and other projects please visit my [home page](http://jdcald13.com).
+To see additional information and other projects please visit my [personal website](http://jdcald13.com).